CajucomW/itssamjo/README.md

 - Reviewing code to see where I can repurpose the app so that all blog entries are visible

-07092020
-- Blogs show when logged in
-- Guide I used had a  Register functionality that I'm not sure I'll keep

 ### TODO:

+- Deploy to server
 - Fix Delete button/function
 - Redirect to Blog page after writing one up
+- Write Update operation
 - Styling
-- Make Heroku-ready > deploy to heroku
-- Write Update operation